 So many women’s issues are seemingly on the public agenda, and yet when the time comes to experience them, we discover they are actually shrouded in mystery or shame.
 Or both.
 Menopause is one.
-It is often bundled into a hurried conversation around ‘hot flushes’ and ‘HRT’, maybe with an aging joke on the side, and that’s that.
+It is often bundled into a hurried conversation around ‘hot flushes’ and ‘HRT’, maybe with an aging joke on the side, and an embarrassed titter.

 Menopause is the most natural occurance that every ovulating woman will experience in some form.
-It is the ovaries saying ‘your reproductive years are over’ and marks the end of The Period.
+It is the ovaries saying ‘your reproductive years are over’, and it marks the end of The Period.

-Contrary to popular myth, only 75% of menopausal women experience hot flushes; not everyone has hormone replacement therapy; many women will have a trouble free menopause; and for the equally many who do suffer, yes, the symptoms can be disruptive and challenging.
-Finding the right support can make a world of difference.
+Contrary to popular myth, only 75% of menopausal women experience hot flushes; not everyone has hormone replacement therapy; many women will have a trouble free menopause.
+For those that do suffer, yes, the symptoms can be disruptive and challenging, or completely life altering in the worst way.
+Finding the right support is critical, and can make a world of difference.

 Menopause Facts :